Springboot-useful-boilerplates/CloudConfigServer/ReadMe.md

-This project contains a springboot app that is used as a basis for any future Springboot Implementation
+This project contains a springboot app that contains a Spring cloud config server that will be left for any future microservice architecture.

 All the code of this project is under the terms of the software GPL v3 license (https://www.gnu.org/licenses/gpl-3.0-standalone.html).